-Having been invited to attend the Goodwood Revival twice already, we were surprised and honoured to be asked to be the official charity of the Goodwood Revival in 2016!
-We were able to bring 22 Normandy Veterans to the Revival over the three-day weekend, some of whom had visited with us before and some who were attending for the first time.
+Having been invited to attend the Goodwood Revival twice already in 2014 and 2015, we were surprised and honoured to be asked to be their official charity of 2016!
+We brought 22 Normandy veterans to the event from all over the country, some of whom had visited with us before and some who were attending for the first time.

 In this year’s group were: Arthur Palmer, John Dennett, Francis Diffell, Gordon Drabble, Charlie Barnes, Patrick Churchill, Bill Ridgway, Bob Laverty, Neville Foote, Richard Llewellyn, Ron Minton, Richard Hughes, Bill Pendell, Joe Cattini, Denys Hunter, Bob Reeves, Douglas Austin, Len Buckley, Bill Harrison, Ray Shuck, Nick Rumble and Alf Bradshaw.

-On Saturday and Sunday we were 22 Veterans strong.
-Sadly the weather was not on our side on the Saturday.
-The rain was relentless, but like the troopers they are the Veterans stuck it out with a few welcome breaks in the Pilot's Club.
+On Saturday and Sunday we were 22 veterans strong, but unfortunately the weather was not on our side.
+The rain was relentless, but like the troopers they are the veterans stuck it out with a few welcome breaks in the Pilot’s Club.
 Sunday was much better and everyone was free to wander and explore the event at their leisure, making good use of the Goodwood Buggies!

 Throughout the three day event volunteers were collecting donations for D-Day Revisited – specifically for the MASB 27 Restoration Project, which began this Summer.
 It was humbling for us to see how keen so many of the veterans were to help out as well, handing out flyers and spreading the word about who we are and what we do.
 We are so very grateful to them.